potgieterbt/Notes/Getting in the mindset for NES.md

 Addresses are always uint_16, except for Zero page
 // Need to figure out how the stack and stack pointer works.

+I need to figure out how to initialise each element of the system:
+*

 For all but immediate addressing:
 1. Read address from pc and pc+1